FAQs

 - Open the top and bottom air vents on your grill before lighting.

-- Use a fire starter listed below.
+- Use a natural wood-based fire starter or electric fire starter.
 Do not use fire starter fuel!

 - Leave your Saffire open for 6 minutes after starting so the charcoal can heat up quickly.
 Don’t leave your grill alone while it’s open, as you could damage your grill and/or start a fire this way!